jianlins/SmartAnno/README.md

 # SmartAnno

 SmartAnno is a semi-automatic annotation tool implemented within jupyter notebook.
-It use deep learning model in the backend to learn a smart model over time while users annotating the data.
-It also integrate word embedding, and UMLS synonym heuristics to improve learning rate.
+It uses deep learning model in the backend to learn a smarter and smarter model over time while users annotating the data.
+It also integrates word embedding, and UMLS synonym heuristics to improve learning rate.